BasvRossem/WTFZOMFG-Interperter/README.md

 The pointer to the memory starts at 0.
 So if you have 5 memory cells, they are numbered 0, 1, 2, 3, 4

 # Writing WTFZOMFG code
-IF you are ever confused to what each command does, please also refer to the [esolang wiki page on WTFZOMFG](https://esolangs.org/wiki/WTFZOMFG)
+If you are ever confused to what each command does, please also refer to the [esolang wiki page on WTFZOMFG](https://esolangs.org/wiki/WTFZOMFG)

 ## Commenting
 Commenting is fairly simple in WTFZOMFG.
 To do a single line comment use the `#` command.
 Everything following this until a new line is considered a comment.